Last Updated on November 11, 2023 by Louisa

 - The author writes: “Tragedies don’t inoculate you against further tragedies, and misfortune doesn’t get sprinkled out in fair proportions; bad things get hurled at you in clumps and batches, unmanageable and messy.”
 What do you think about this?

-- The characters come from both American and Korean culture.
+- The characters come from both American and Korean cultures.
 Do you get a sense of the differences in their cultures from the story?

 - The story is told through the perspective of parents with special needs children.
 What do you think about the parents in the book and their approaches and emotions toward their children?